iam-Dianne/rock-paper-scissors/README.md

 # rock-paper-scissors
-rock, paper, scissors web game with implementations of JavaScript (starts out as a console game, will update later on)
+Rock, paper, scissors web game with implementations of **HTML, CSS, and JavaScript**.

+The game will first be played in the console and will later on be played on the web with the help of HTML and CSS once I get to that part of the lesson.